-Unfortunately, there is not much to filter out, except Tumblr, Snapchat, and Reddit.
+Unfortunately, there is little to filter out except Tumblr, Snapchat, and Reddit.

-But what we can already see is that in the largest user shares of each platform, baby boomers are not present.
+But we can already see that baby boomers are not present in the largest user shares of each platform.

-Now, let’s apply another filter on the social media platforms that are now left.
+Now, let’s apply another filter to the social media platforms that are now left.

 This time, we look at the organic reach of each one.

-So, what we can do is determine when the organic reach decline started.
+So, we can determine when the organic reach decline started.

-From this, we can assume that the more recently the organic reach decline has started, the better.
+From this, we can assume that the more recent the decline of organic reach, the better.